 Ask yourself: what is the Mood of this passage?
 If a passage has a cheerful mood you should expect a joyful, encouraging meaning.
 A passage with a sad, melancholy mood will probably have a meaning that draws attention to our sinfulness or reveals something of the world’s fallenness.
 An example of the latter is Luke 17:11-19, which describes a miraculous healing and yet closes on a melancholy note—which would need to be acknowledged in the study.
 In contrast, Matthew 13:44-45 is a joyful passage, and so it wouldn’t be right to highlight the negative side of “selling all you have.”

 Ask yourself: does the Structure of the passage help to reveal its meaning?
 Just as we split up knives, forks and spoons in a kitchen drawer to avoid confusion, so authors often split up the different points they’re trying to make.
 Noticing the structure helps us understand these different points.
 In Psalm 19, for example, the author makes one point in the first six verses, another point in verses 7-11, and a third point in verses 12-14.
 Another structure that’s used by Bible writers is “sandwiching” or “bookending.”
-This is when the same point is stated at the beginning and end of a passage, thereby indicating that all the material within those bookends relates in some way to the bookends (see Matthew 5:3-10, where the same phrase, “theirs is the kingdom of heaven,” is found at the beginning and end of the passage).
+This is when the same point is stated at the beginning and end of a passage, thereby indicating that all the material within the bookends should be considered in light of those bookends (see Matthew 5:3-10, where the same phrase, “theirs is the kingdom of heaven,” is found at the beginning and end of the passage).

 Step 3: Bridge the Gap